TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

   print("Count: ", count)
 ```

-We're getting about 360K on this, on a build optimized for size
+We're getting about 375K on this test.
-rather than speed.